Wazbaz-the-Weary/Peter_L._Griffiths_Documentation/README.md

-# RGBADEST, or Colorfuller
+# RGBADEST
 ## [Assignment 1 - Build your own binary (byob)](https://github.com/charlieroberts/imgd-5010-s24/blob/main/assignment1-binary.md)

-The premise of this speculative binary programming language is to embed rendered color/texture images with additional per-pixel physically-based lighting properties, expanding onto 4x8-bit RGBA color with DEST, an additional 4x8-bit bit spectral register:
+The premise of this speculative binary programming language is to embed rendered color/texture images with additional per-pixel physically-based lighting properties, expanding onto 4x8-bit RGBA/CMYK color with DEST, an additional 4x8-bit spectral register:
 - D: Depth (of material until transition to next material) (none/clear to opaque),
 - E: Emissivity (reflective to black-body),
 - S: Specularity (specular/glossy reflection/transmission to diffuse/scattered reflection/transmission), and
 - T: Tropism (isotropic scattering to anisotropic scattering).

-Recognizing how uneccessarily complex a 64-bit SDR
+  *NB: These material properties are typically mapped in layers onto 3D meshes following the Pixar openUSD or Khronos glTF PBR pipelines; expanding color space to include some of these features has been fun to think about, but is a real challenge to represent.*

+Recognizing how complex a 64-bit, 18,446,744,000,000,000,000 (18.446744 quintillion) value image format is, I'm not going to try to represent every possible value.
+Further, the pixels of modern XY-plane screens can't, with the exception of varied brightness to simulate spectral phenomena, directly emulate material physical lighting properties, and so theoretically cannot display this format at native resolutions.
+Rather, by providing a light source and shifting into 3D space these material properties can be displayed, simulated, and/or observed even when projected onto an XY-plane.